Parallels/terraform-provider-parallels-desktop/docs/resources/deploy.md

 - `enable_logging` (Boolean) Enable logging
 - `enable_tls` (Boolean) Parallels Desktop DevOps enable TLS
 - `encryption_rsa_key` (String, Sensitive) Parallels Desktop DevOps RSA key, this is used to encrypt database file on rest
+- `environment_variables` (Map of String) Environment variables that can be used in the DevOps service, please see documentation to see which variables are available
 - `hmac_secret` (String, Sensitive) Parallels Desktop DevOps HMAC secret, this is used to sign the JWT tokens
 - `log_level` (String) Parallels Desktop DevOps log level, you can choose between debug, info, warn, error
 - `mode` (String, Sensitive) API Operation mode, either orchestrator or catalog